Prostitution in Sweden: Research on prostitution in Sweden

 Despite organisations like the Global Network of Sex Work Projects (NSWP) warning to proceed with extreme caution regarding mapping and population estimates of sex workers, a number of Swedish Model supporters remain enthusiastic quoters of such statistics (even though they are also highly unreliable for numerous reasons).
 NSWP caution against such approaches, citing a lack of beneficial outcomes from counting sex workers, while also pointing out that these “studies” involve a number of inherent risks to the rights and well-being of sex workers and their families, especially in countries like Sweden which have such hostile laws that threaten sex workers' custody over their children and threaten deportation of migrant workers even from the EU.

 Social workers reported a gradual decline in involvement over a ten-year period and more use of technology.
 It was unclear how much of this change could be attributed to the law itself.
 The 1995 Swedish government commission (SOU 1995:15) had estimated that there were 2500-3000 women in prostitution in Sweden, among whom 650 were on the streets.
 In contrast, in the 2008 NIKK report, estimates show there are approximately 300 women in street prostitution, and 300 women and 50 men who used the internet (indoor prostitution).

 In Norway, with 4.9 million people, it was estimated that there were 2654 women, of whom 1157 were on the street in 2007 (among those not on the street in Norway, the numbers were based on those who sought support from social agencies, or whose advertisements were found on the internet or in a paper), which is over 4 times compared to Sweden's numbers, and over 8 times more per capita.
 Furthermore, the number of men reporting the experience of purchasing sex in the national Swedish population samples seems to have dropped from 12.7% to 7.6% from 1996 to 2008.

 No respondents in the latest survey published in 2008 reported they increased, or that they started purchasing sex outside of Sweden, nor changed into purchasing sex in "non-physical" forms.

 This 2008 survey, which obtained responses from 2500 men and women between 18 and 74, is now also published in English.

 Evaluation of the Kvinnofrid law

 Initial efforts

 Evaluation of the law creates considerable conceptual burdens, especially given the expansionist claims of the rationale and objectives, which include not only the eradication of prostitution, but also of violence against women, and a cultural shift in sexuality values.
-It is important to note that, even before the introduction of this law, Sweden had less prostitution than other European countries.
+Even before the introduction of this law, Sweden had less prostitution than other European countries.

 Supporters of the law maintain that it has had the effect of decreasing trafficking and pimping.

 Critics claim that there has been an increase in hidden prostitution, especially internet prostitution.
 However, the research published by NIKK (see above) does not suggest that hidden- or internet prostitution is a comparably larger proportion in Sweden than in Denmark or Norway.